-Snorkelling is very safe assuming you are a strong swimmer or using a life jacket.
+Snorkeling is very safe assuming you are a strong swimmer or using a life jacket.
 Most snorkelers stay at the surface, as a result, there are no depth-related pressure adjustments to consider.
 And if you get into trouble help is near.

 You should remember to avoid swimming over shallow reefs.
 Regularly, looking around to check how you are from the boat or shore.
-Also, looking out for jellyfish if they are the area you are snorkelling.
+Also, looking out for jellyfish if they are the area you are snorkeling.

 And try to stay away from Sea urchins.
 Those are the are round spiny animals that are found on the seabed.

 The most common accident that people most want to avoid is drowning.
-While it’s true that there are diving masks, life jackets, and other diving and snorkelling equipment, there are limitations on them that there are times you can’t rely 100% on them.Most common accidents and injuries for #snorkellers are #collisions with jet skis and small boats Share With A Friend
+While it’s true that there are diving masks, life jackets, and other diving and snorkeling equipment, there are limitations on them that there are times you can’t rely 100% on them.

 This poses the greatest danger to snorkelers.
 For example, the mask may have a leak.
 So, when water gets inside the mask, you may have trouble seeing.
-This might cause snorkeler to panic.
+This might cause the snorkeler to panic.

 The ocean itself also presents more dangerous considerations such as jellyfish, sharks, and strong currents.
 The biggest cause of Snorkelling injuries are collisions with jet skis and small boats.

 Try and learn or improve your swimming, and then if possible try with fins.
 This will help improves your stamina and confidence in the water.
-And also if you practise with fins will help you get used to the extra drag and weight of the fins.
+And also if you practice with fins will help you get used to the extra drag and weight of the fins.